The role of a project plan and the benefits of project planning software

 - Team collaboration.

-Do not forget to refer back to your project plan and initiate changes as often as it will require. the schedule of your project, for example, will face changes almost every day, while the other plan’s parts will not change during the project’s life (a procurement plan is a vivid example).
+Do not forget to refer back to your project plan and initiate changes as often as required.
+The schedule of your project, for example, will face changes almost every day, while some other plan’s parts will not change during the project’s life (a procurement plan is a vivid example).
+A well-prepared project plan can be useful for guiding your project management.